 Its important to make a clarified, informed and calculated decision.
 You may think about Direct-Eb5 Investment before you sign with a regional center.
 Or you may use a “Certified Financial Advisor” or a “Business Advisor” before you invest.
 At any rate, be aware that US Congress has made “At Risk” notion of your Investment, one of requirements of Eb5 Visa.
 If you lose your money , you can't complain.
 If you lose your Job Creation requirement, you can't complain.
 But remember there are legitimate and good regional centers which attract investors and give them and their family members a green card.

-In order to be sure that you meet the requirements for an EB-5 Visa and/ or to properly file a petition, it is advisable to seek legal guidance from a knowledgeable immigration attorney.
+In order to be sure that you meet the requirements for an EB-5 Visa and/ or to properly file a petition, it is advisable to seek legal guidance from our office today.